-Comparative Study of Antagonistic Effect of In-Vitro Cultured and Soil-Derived Strains of Trichoderma harzianum against Sclerotinia sclerotium (Lib). de Bary
+Comparative Study of Antagonistic Effect of Soil-Derived Strains of Trichoderma harzianum Against Sclerotinia sclerotium (Lib). de Bary Under In Vitro Conditions

 ABSTRACT

-Sclerotinia sclerotiorum (Lib.) de Bary is a soil-borne plant pathogen with a very wide host range and infects over 400 plant species at all stages of growth and development.
-In chickpea, it leads to non-specific wilting in grown-up plants and seedling mortality.
-Trichoderma spp. act as an effective biocontrol agent for managing myriads of plant pathogens affecting various crops at different stages of growth.
-The research aimed to assess the antagonistic potential of lab-maintained Trichoderma harzianum strains (SV-1, SV-2, SV3, SV-14, SV-18, and IRRI-1) compared to those re-isolated from soil after intervals of 30, 60 and 90 days.
+Sclerotinia sclerotiorum (Lib.) de Bary is a soil-borne plant fungal pathogen with a broad host range and infects over 400 plant species at all growth and development stages .
+In chickpeas, it leads to non-specific wilting in grown-up plants and seedling mortality.
+Trichoderma spp. act as effective biocontrol agents for managing myriads of plant pathogens affecting various crops at different stages of growth.
+The research aimed to compare the antagonistic potential of lab-maintained Trichoderma harzianum strains (SV-1, SV-2, SV-3, SV-14, SV-18, and IRRI-1) with those re-isolated from soil after intervals of 30, 60 and 90 days.
 We know that the pathogenic cultures if maintained for a long time under artificial conditions, tend to lose their virulence or suffer from attenuation; similarly, in the case of lab-maintained Trichoderma strains, which have been subjected to artificial culturing for a long time now, we intended to determine whether some degree of loss in their antagonistic potential over the same strains inoculated and re-isolated from their natural ecological niche existed or so.
-In dual culture confrontation assay, re-isolated strains demonstrated superior antagonistic effects on the pathogen's mycelial growth compared to lab-maintained counterparts.
-Notably, re-isolated strain SV-18 exhibited a 14.83% increase in antagonistic activity compared to the mother culture, while other strains (SV-1, SV-14, SV-2, SV-3, and IRRI-1) showed an increase ranging from 6.99% to 9.32% after 30 days.
+In a dual culture assay, re-isolated strains demonstrated superior antagonistic effects on the pathogen's mycelial growth compared to lab-maintained counterparts.
+Notably, re-isolated strain SV-18 exhibited a 14.83% increase in antagonistic activity compared to the mother culture, while others showed an increase ranging from 6.99% to 9.32% after 30 days.
 Although the difference was slightly reduced after 60 days, it underscored the potential loss in antagonistic efficacy for Trichoderma harzianum strains subjected to prolonged artificial culturing.
-These findings highlight the significance of re-isolated strains outperforming in inhibiting the pathogen, emphasizing the importance of bioagents functioning optimally in their natural ecological niche.
+These findings highlight the significance of re-isolated strains outperforming in inhibiting the pathogen, emphasizing the importance of biocontrol agents functioning optimally in their natural ecological niches.

-Keywords- Antagonistic activity, Biocontrol, Chickpea, strains, Trichoderma
+Keywords: Antagonistic activity, Biocontrol, Chickpea, Strains, Trichoderma

 Introduction